JonasD24/Gmail-To-Discord-Forwarder/README.md

 # Gmail-To-Discord-Forwarder
-Google Script that forwards emails to Discord via Webhook.
+Google Script that forwards emails from zuginfo.nrw to a Discord-Channel via Webhook.